medusajs/medusa/docs/content/features-and-guides/regions-and-currencies/regions.md

 # Regions Architecture

-In this document, you’ll learn about Regions and their importance in your Medusa server.
+In this document, you’ll learn about the Region entity and its architecture.

 ## Region Configurations